Tax Oversight Committee & Reporting

 Independent Citizens' Oversight

-The Sales Tax and Utility Users’ Tax Oversight Committee (Oversight Committee), in accordance with the above stated requirements, is a five-members committee that will be established to meet two times a year to review and annually report on the revenue and expenditure of funds from the voter-approved utility users’ tax and half-cent sales tax.
+The Sales Tax and Utility Users’ Tax Oversight Committee (Oversight Committee), in accordance with the above stated requirements, is a five-member committee established to meet two times a year to review and annually report on the revenue and expenditure of funds from the voter-approved utility users’ tax and half-cent sales tax.

 The Oversight Committee shall remain in place until the City Council dissolves the Committee, and at least, for as long as the duration of the voter-approved sales tax and utility users' tax.

-For more information about this committee, please contact the City Manager’s Office at 510-675-5400 or by email at email@example.com.
+For more information about this committee, please contact Lauren Sugayan, Assistant to the City Manager at 510-675-5400 or by email at email@example.com.